vuestorefront/storefront-api/docs/guide/default-modules/api.md

 This product manages to be platform-agnostic thanks to the dedicated API connectors for eCommerce backend platforms.
 The data format in `default-catalog` and `default-vsf` modules is always the same for any platform, which means no matter what eCommerce backend you use, your frontend remains the same without any change.

-Storefront Api Default catalog offers two basic ways of querying the data:
+Storefront API Default catalog offers two basic ways of querying the data:
 - GraphQL for read access,
 - REST for read and write acces.